godotengine/godot-docs/classes/class_animationnode.rst

 - :ref:`Variant<class_Variant>` **get_parameter_default_value** **(** :ref:`String<class_String>` name **)** |virtual|

-Gets the default value of a parameter.
+When inheriting from :ref:`AnimationRootNode<class_AnimationRootNode>`, implement this virtual method to return the default value of parameter "``name``".
 Parameters are custom local memory used for your nodes, given a resource can be reused in multiple trees.

 ----